Your travel expert

 Target birds: Horned Screamer, Pacific Royal Flycatcher, Little Blue Egret, White Ibis, Jet Antbird, Rufous-necked Woodrail, Common Black Hawk

 This reserve belongs to the Jocotoco Foundation.
-Located between the subtropical and foothill forest altitudinal levels, it hosts a large number of threatened species.
-The area is located on the contact zone between the Chocó bio-region at its southern end and the Tumbesian bio-region at its northern end.
-The reserve therefore benefits from both influences and its species richness reflects this.
-We will first explore the upper part of the reserve, which is more humid, in search of species influenced by the Chocó and the two ultras endemic to the reserve (endemic to the Province of El Oro).
-Afterwards, we will walk through the lower part of the reserve, which is drier for the Tumbesian species.
+It hosts many threatened species between the subtropical and foothill forest altitudinal levels.
+The area is located in the contact zone between the southern end of the Chocó bio-region and the northern end of the Tumbesian bio-region.
+Therefore, it contains species from both regions, and the considerable bird checklist of the reserve reflects this.
+We will first explore the upper part of the reserve, which is more humid, in search of Chocó species and two highly localized megas (endemic to the Province of El Oro).
+Afterward, we will walk through the drier, lower part of the reserve for the Tumbesian species.

 Dinner and overnight in a charming lodge.